August 11, 2021 | Financial Industry

 New client acquisition is one thing that is crucial for financial advisors to continue to grow their practices.
 However, generating new client leads can be difficult and expensive, especially for those just starting.
 Here are a few proven marketing strategies for financial advisors that can be used to drive new leads whether you are a fiduciary or a fee-for-service financial planner.

-Before anything else, the first thing you want to do is develop a strategy.
+Before anything else, there are a few key things you should consider when developing client acquisition strategies for financial advisors.
 Your strategy should outline who you are looking to market to, what you plan to say to them, how you plan to put your message in front of the audience, and how much you plan to spend to do it.

 Developing a comprehensive marketing approach requires consideration and knowledge of your target demographic to optimize your content according to their needs.
 This begins with selecting and understanding the specific audience that best fits your service.
 This will be the cornerstone of any of the below financial advisor marketing strategies.